 Refunds will be granted minus a $25.00 processing fee for each course if the refund request is submitted by the refund deadline.
+Tech and lab fees are non-refundable.
 Refund request must be submitted in writing either in person or email firstname.lastname@example.org.

 UCSD Extension maintains a transcript for each student, listing all completed course, grades and credit earned.
 Transcripts must be requested in writing and cost $15 per copy.